Matrix orthogonality in the plane versus scalar orthogonality in a Riemann surface: Applications to tiling models

 where $\gamma$ is the unit circle oriented positively,

 the matrix weight is given by

 and the matrices $B_{1},B_{2},B_{3},B_{4}$ are given by

 \end{theorem} \begin{remark} In this set-up, the existence of $\mathcal{R}_{N/r}^{W}$ is ensured from \cite[Lemma 4.8]{DK}. \end{remark} If one desires to understand the fine asymptotic structure of the lozenge tiling model under consideration, one usually needs to obtain asymptotics for $K(x_{1},y_{1},x_{2},y_{2})$ as $L, M, N \to + \infty$, and simultaneously $x_{1},y_{1},x_{2},y_{2} \to + \infty$ at certain critical speeds.
 Since the matrix products that appear in $B_{1},\ldots,B_{4}$ always involve at most $q-1$ matrices, the $B_{j}$'s are not an obstacle to an asymptotic analysis.
 Slightly more problematic is the fact that $L_{1},L_{2},L_{3} \to + \infty$ in this regime, and that these quantities are exponents of $A$ in \eqref{DK formula}.
 But this, in itself, is also not a serious obstacle if $A$ is diagonalizable.
 Since $W$ depends on the large parameters $L, M$ and $N$, see \eqref{def of W in tiling model DK}, the real challenge is to obtain asymptotics of $\mathcal{R}_{N/r}^{W}$, especially when $W$ is matrix-valued.
-Theorems \ref{thm: reproducing kernel Riemann surface} and \ref{thm: reprod Rcal U} allows to circumvent (or simplify) this serious technical obstacle, provided $A$ satisfies the following assumption. \begin{assumption} The rational $r \times r$ matrix valued function $z \mapsto A(z)$ has no pole on $\gamma$ and is diagonalizable for all but finitely many $z \in \mathbb{C}$. \end{assumption} Since $A$ is rational, its eigenvalues $\widehat{\lambda}_{1}(z),\ldots,\widehat{\lambda}_{r}(z)$ are (branches of) meromorphic functions on $\mathbb{C}$, which together define a meromorphic function $\widehat{\lambda}$ on an $r$-sheeted compect Riemann surface $\mathcal{M}$.
-For definiteness, we choose the numbering of the sheets such that
+Theorems \ref{thm: reproducing kernel Riemann surface} and \ref{thm: reprod Rcal U} allows to circumvent (or simplify) this serious technical obstacle, provided $A$ satisfies the following assumption. \begin{assumption} The rational $r \times r$ matrix valued function $z \mapsto A(z)$ has no pole on $\gamma$ and is diagonalizable for all but finitely many $z \in \mathbb{C}$. \end{assumption} Note that, if $W$ is of the form $W(z) = z^{-\frac{M+N}{r}}A(z)^{\frac{L}{q}}$ and if Assumption \ref{ass: matrix A} holds, then automatically Assumption \ref{ass: weight diag} holds as well.